 In contrast to RWD, age-responsive design will factor in your age, as well.
-It will not only focus on how the site looks, but also how it works, what type of content it displays, and what you can do with it.
+It will not only focus on how the site looks, but also how it works, what type of content it displays, and what users can do with it.

 Here’s a practical example: if you’re six years old, you probably won’t want to look at small fonts and monochromatic design.
-If you’re 50+, well.
-That’s another story.
+If you’re 50+, well, that’s another story.

-- color schemes could be different for varied age groups (e.g. vivid hues for kids, toned down palettes for older users);
+- Color schemes could be different for varied age groups (e.g. vivid hues for kids, toned down palettes for older users).

 Seems completely natural, doesn’t it?